 Our seminars are limited to ten (10) attendees.
 To maximize opportunities for discussion and questioning, we conduct the seminars in interactive, round-table style.
 All sessions are co-taught by Donald Chisum and Janice Mueller.

-The registration fee for the two-day Seattle 2017 seminars is $1,600 per person, which includes extensive materials, continental breakfast, and afternoon snacks.
+The registration fee for the two-day Seattle 2019 seminars is $1,600 per person, which includes extensive materials, continental breakfast, and on-site lunch.
 Alumni/ae of the Academy receive a 10% discount.

 Another option is to stay at one of the many new hotels at or near the SEA-TAC airport.
 The light rail runs directly from SEA-TAC to downtown Seattle (Westlake Center).
 Airport hotels include the Clarion, Marriott, Hilton, and Crowne Plaza.
 A complete listing is here.
 These hotels are generally less expensive than the downtown Seattle hotels.